bznick98/try-pyCPP/README.md

     - Exit virtual environment by `deactivate` whenever done using the module.

 # Potential Problems During Installation
+- If no CMake was installed:
+  - If `CMake` not installed:
+    - MacOS: `brew install cmake`
-- If no CMake was installed, install CMake: (Ubuntu) `sudo apt-get -y install cmake` (MacOS) `brew install cmake`
+    - Ubuntu: `sudo apt-get -y install cmake`
-- If on *Ubuntu: Fatal error: Python.h: No such file or Directory*, then install python3-dev by running `apt-get install python3-dev`
+- If on *Ubuntu: Fatal error: Python.h: No such file or Directory*
+  - Install python3-dev by running `apt-get install python3-dev`

 # To Uninstall / Remove build:
 - On MacOS/Linux: run `pip uninstall pyCPP` OR run `sh rmbuild.sh` if you used `python3 setup.py` to install.
 - On Windows: Haven't figured it out where the package was installed.

-# Run
+# Run & Test
-- After successful install, you should be able to `import pyCPP` just as using any other python modules.
+- After successful install, you should be able to `import pyCPP` just like using any other python modules.
 - There is only 1 sample function `pyCPP.add(x,y)` which takes two int arguments and add them up.